frankjungdss/repdata-project1/PA1_template.md

 ![plot of chunk timeseriesimputed](figure/timeseriesimputed-1.png)

 The weekday step average is higher in the morning, possibly indicating that the individual was active earlier during a weekday.
-Did they enjoy a sleep-in on weekends?
+Also, on weekends, there appears to be more activity throughout the day.